 In wave 2, when time limits are removed, the proportion of balanced markets with unmatched agents decreases to 11.4% (3.9% of EA6, 2.0% of EM6, 12.0% of NA6, and 27.5% of NM6) and the proportion of unmatched agents decreases to 4.41% (2.0% in EA6, 0.7% in EM6, 4.5% in NA6, and 13.5% in NM6).
 Among markets with unmatched pairs, in 99.7% of cases in wave 1 and 99.0% of cases in wave 2, one pair remains unmatched.
 Because by design players in wave 2 make no proposal in the last 30 seconds of the game, the reasons for being unmatched in wave 1 no longer apply.
-Therefore, we explore additional reasons for being unmatched and unmatched) into "mutually unattractive," "unilaterally unattractive," and "mutually attractive."
-A pair is "mutually unattractive" if the attractiveness of both sides is lower than one, "unilaterally unattractive" if the attractiveness is lower than one for exactly one side, and "mutually attractive" otherwise.23
+Therefore, we explore additional reasons for being unmatched in both waves.
+According to the variable $Attract{ij}$ we introduced in Section D.1, we categorize all pairs (both matched and unmatched) into "mutually unattractive," "unilaterally unattractive," and "mutually attractive."
+A pair is "mutually unattractive" if the attractiveness of both sides is lower than one, "unilaterally unattractive" if the attractiveness is lower than one for exactly one side, and "mutually attractive" otherwise.
+23

 Table D8 presents the determinants for pairs being unmatched in both waves.
-We present results from three probit regressions, in which column (1) contains all pairs, column (2) contains only efficient pairs, and column (3) contains only inefficient pairs.24 First, we find that removing the time limits (wave=2) significantly decreases the rate of being unmatched, both for efficient and inefficient pairs.
+We present results from three probit regressions, in which column (1) contains all pairs, column (2) contains only efficient pairs, and column (3) contains only inefficient pairs.
+First, we find that removing the time limits (wave=2) significantly decreases the rate of being unmatched, both for efficient and inefficient pairs.
 Next, we find that the efficient pairs and the inefficient pairs are unmatched for very different reasons.
-While "mutually unattractive" and "unilaterally unattractive" have significant positive effects on inefficient pairs.
+While "mutually unattractive" and "unilaterally unattractive" have significant positive effects on inefficient pairs to be unmatched, neither of them could explain the reasons for being unmatched for the efficient pairs.
 However, we find that the efficient pairs are less likely to be unmatched in ESIC markets as well as when subjects gain experience in later periods.
 These factors have no effects on inefficient pairs.